Video Game: The Misadventures of P.B. Winterbottom

 - Parasol Parachute

-- Public Domain Soundtrack: The levels where the soundtrack is based on that one clock song, and in Movie 5 where the soundtrack is sort of a minor key version of the Can-Can.
+- Public Domain Soundtrack: The levels where the soundtrack is based on the Westminster Chimes, and in Movie 5 where the soundtrack is sort of a minor key version of the Can-Can.

 - Send in the Clones: Though some levels have a limit on the number of time clones you can make, others can let you make an absurb number of copies to do whatever.